Free I.H: This Is Not the One You've Been Waiting For: Background

 The mixtape comes after the band's debut album, Kiss Yr Frenemies, which was released in 2018.
 Stevie Knipe of Adult Mom accused Tiny Engines, the band's former label, of a breach of contract due to the delayed payment of $8,000 in royalties.
 Other artists signed to the label also alleged that similar situations occurred.
 The co-founder of the record label, Chuck Daley, admitted to the delay of payments in an interview with Billboard.

-Following the controversy, Illuminati hotties decided to settle its contract in cash and royalties in a future project, inspiring the content and creation of this mixtape, which also fulfilled a contractual agreement with Tiny Engines.
-The album was largely written after the start of Let Me Do One Mores production, which is an album released in 2021 by Illuminati Hotties.
-After the exit agreement with the band's former record label was secured, the production of Let Me Do One More was paused in order for the band leader of Illuminati Hotties, Sarah Tudzin to work on this mixtape, who also served as its producer.
-The title of the lead single of this album, "Will I Get Cancelled If I Write a Song Called, 'If You Were a Man, You’d Probably Be Cancelled'", was taken from text messages from Sadie Dupuis, who suggested its use, with Sarah Tudzin.
+Following the controversy, Illuminati Hotties decided to settle its contract in cash and royalties in a future project, inspiring the content and creation of this mixtape, which also fulfilled a contractual agreement with Tiny Engines.
+The album was largely written after beginning production of the album Let Me Do One More, which was released in 2021.

+The title of the mixtape's lead single, "Will I Get Cancelled If I Write a Song Called, 'If You Were a Man, You’d Be So Cancelled'", was taken from text messages between band leader Sarah Tudzin and Sadie Dupuis, who suggested its use.